mastodon/blog/content/posts/2025-09-11_quote_posts_are_here/index.md

 Quoting is a powerful tool, and like any tool, it can be misused.
 That’s why we’ve taken time to introduce quotes in a way that aligns with Mastodon values, focusing on safety and mental health – not just on engagement.

 Found something inspiring?
 Quote your favourite posts from where you typically boost them.
 Don’t want to be quoted?
 Disable quoting by default for all posts, or turn off quoting for a specific post.
 Want your thoughts to inspire a wider audience?
-Keep the default setting enabled to ‘anyone’. *You’re in control of how much or how little you engage.*
+Keep the default setting enabled to ‘Anyone’. *You’re in control of how much or how little you engage.*

 Read on for a deeper look at how quote posts will look and function in Mastodon 4.5.